GraphQL - The Stack -

 This blog is a part of a series on GraphQL where we will dive deep into GraphQL and its ecosystem one piece at a time

 - Part 6: The Workflow

-In the previous blog, we had started going through "The GraphQL Stack" that we use at Timecampus going through various libraries and tools like VSCode, GraphQL Config, VSCode GraphQL, GraphQL ESLint, GraphQL Inspector, TypeScript, GraphQL Helix and GraphQL Codegen.
+In the previous blog, we had started going through "The GraphQL Stack" that we use at Timecampus (opens in a new tab) going through various libraries and tools like VSCode (opens in a new tab), GraphQL Config (opens in a new tab), VSCode GraphQL (opens in a new tab), GraphQL ESLint (opens in a new tab), GraphQL Inspector (opens in a new tab), TypeScript (opens in a new tab), GraphQL Helix (opens in a new tab) and GraphQL Codegen (opens in a new tab).
 In this blog, we will continue our journey exploring from where we left off.

 Before we continue, one thing I have to say is that the GraphQL ecosystem is so huge and growing that it is not feasible to look at everything available out there in this GraphQL series, but one thing we are sure of is that, this can indeed put you a few steps ahead in your journey with GraphQL and its ecosystem.
 With that disclaimer, let's start.

 As we have discussed before, GraphQL does act as a single entry point for all your data giving a unified data graph which can be consumed by any client which is really powerful.
 But this does not mean that you have to mix up all your code in one place making it really difficult to manage.

 As people have already found, both Microservices (opens in a new tab) and Monolithic (opens in a new tab) architectures comes with its own set of advantages and challenges and what you go for completely depends on your use case, the scale you need, your team and talent pool.